dataengineeringpilipinas/datahub/hosted-data/emigration-by-country-long-format/README.md

 ### Limitations

-- **Data Gaps**: Some years may have incomplete data due to reporting issues.
 - **Country Classification**: In some cases, country names may have changed or merged, and such instances have been standardized where possible.

 ## Metadata